DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Methodology

-As the self-attention operation is permutation-invariant, various position encoding methods are proposed to provide position information in video transformers.
-Absolute position embedding~\cite{vaswani2017attention} is the most popular approach in the mainstream of video transformers~\cite{bertasius2021space,fan2021multiscale,bulat2021space,arnab2021vivit}, which is added to the tokens to retain positional information and is updated during the training phase.
-On the contrary, Video Swin Transformer~\cite{liu2021video} incorporates the position knowledge by including a relative position bias to each head in self-attention computation.
-However, either absolute or relative position encoding cannot well collocate with the data augmentation~\cite{chu2021we,chu2021Twins}, such as rotation and shifting.
-To enable translation-invariance, we propose to employ a simple yet effective convolution-based PEG at the first block of each stage (inserted between the two types of MSA) as follows:
+As the self-attention operation is permutation-invariant, we draw inspiration from conditional positional encoding \cite{chu2021we} to utilize a convolution layer as a position encoding generator (PEG) to encode the position information into self-attention as follows:

-where $\mathbf{X}$ is the input of the current stage. $\operatorname{DWConv}(\cdot)$ represents 3D depth-wise convolution~\cite{chollet2017xception}.
+where $\mathbf{X}$ is the input of the current stage. $\operatorname{DWConv}(\cdot)$ represents 3D depth-wise convolution for improving efficiency (compared with standard convolutions).
+Primarily, convolutions can provide \textit{absolute position} information, which has been verified in \cite{islam2020much,chu2021we}.
 By using convolutions, the position embedding is no longer input-agnostic and dynamically generated based on the local neighbors of each token.
-Moreover, such PEG can be easily plugged into existing video transformers with negligible costs.
+Moreover, our PEG is permutation-variant since the permutation over inputs affects the order in local windows.
+In addition, the convolution kernels are applied to local windows everywhere in an input video, thus having similar responses to the objects with similar features, i.e., translation-invariant.